turri21/Arcade-Jailbreak_Senhor/README.md

 Tested: Working Video 720p, 1080p & Sound.

+Dev notes:

+Added a basic .sdc file.

+SDRAM commented in sys_top.v to fix the audio crackling.

 ___
 # JAILBREAK for [MiSTer](https://github.com/MiSTer-devel/Main_MiSTer/wiki)
 An FPGA implementation of JAILBREAK for the MiSTer platform